 Welcome to Queen Elizabeth National Park

-Queen Elizabeth National Park features as one of Uganda’s and East Africa’s most famous safari destination.
-This park is situated in the western side of Uganda approximately 376 kilometers off from Kampala city centre.
-It covers an area of about 1978 square kilometers and this makes it the second largest savanna grassland national park in Uganda just after Murchison Falls National Park.
+Queen Elizabeth National Park features as one of Uganda’s and East Africa’s most famous safari destinations.
+This park is situated on the western side of Uganda, approximately 376 kilometers from Kampala city centre.
+It covers about 1978 square kilometers, making it the second-largest savanna grassland national park in Uganda, just after Murchison Falls National Park.

-This conservation area is both a world bio-sphere reserve and RAMSAR Wetland site and it is best described as the pearl of Africa.
-Queen Elizabeth National Park is located astride the Equator just at the base of the mighty Rift Valley between Lake George and Lake Edward and it is bordered by the Democratic Republic of Congo (DRC) in the west.
-It was established around 1952 with an aim of offering refuge to a number of its distinct wildlife species and other attractions.
+This conservation area is both a UNESCO World Biosphere Reserve and a RAMSAR Wetland site, and it is best described as the Pearl of Africa.
+Queen Elizabeth National Park is located astride the Equator at the base of the mighty Rift Valley, between Lake George and Lake Edward, and is bordered by the Democratic Republic of Congo (DRC) to the west.
+It was established around 1952 with the aim of providing refuge for a number of its distinct wildlife species and other attractions.

 Climate and weather of Queen Elizabeth National Park

-Queen Elizabeth National Park experiences temperatures ranging from 18 to 28 degrees Celsius.
-Its wettest seasons fall between March to May and September to November with rainfall amount that ranges from 750 to 1250 mm.
-The park lies at altitude of about 910 meters at Lake Edward to 1390 meters in the Crater Area.
+Queen Elizabeth National Park experiences temperatures between 18 and 28 degrees Celsius.
+Its wettest seasons fall between March and May and between September and November, with rainfall amounts ranging from 750 to 1250 mm.
+The park lies at an altitude of about 910 meters at Lake Edward to 1390 meters in the Crater Area.

 How to reach Queen Elizabeth National Park

-Queen Elizabeth National Park can be reached from south off from Kampala city center through Mbarara to Bushenyi then through Katunguru which covers a distance of about 420 kilometers, and in the north via Fort Portal-Kasese through Katunguru for a distance of about 410 kilometers.
-For visitors in southern Uganda, you can also reach the park from Kabala or Bwindi National Park through Kihihi to Ishasha gate.
-Alternatively, you can fly from Entebbe International Airport or Kajjansi Airstrip and then land in airstrips at Kasese, Mweya and Ishasha.
+Queen Elizabeth National Park can be reached from the south of Kampala city center via Mbarara to Bushenyi, then through Katunguru, covering a distance of about 420 kilometers, or from the north via Fort Portal-Kasese through Katunguru, covering a distance of about 410 kilometers.
+For visitors in southern Uganda, you can also reach the park from Kabale or Bwindi National Park through Kihihi to Ishasha gate.
+Alternatively, you can fly from Entebbe International Airport or Kajjansi Airstrip, then land at airstrips in Kasese, Mweya, and Ishasha.

 Tourist Activities to do in Queen Elizabeth National Park